simonsobs/ocs/docs/live_monitor/configuration.rst

 =============

-Next we need to configure both the `docker-compose` and `ocs` environments, each with their own configuraion files.
+Next we need to configure both the `docker-compose` and `ocs` environments, each with their own configuration files.
 These files will differ for each site depending on your hardware setup.
 Below we cover a simple configuration for each.
 Later we discuss more advanced configuration.